codio/site/source/docs/courses/introduction.html.md

 full_width: true
 ---

+The following videos cover project units.
+[Click here](/docs/books) if you have authored a Codio book and want to publish a unit from a part it.

 ### Video - General overview

 The following video gives an overview on why you might want to use a course rather than projects.
-It also shows you how to create a course and assign it to a class.
+It also explains how to create a course and assign it to a class.

 <iframe src="https://player.vimeo.com/video/236456705" width="640" height="436" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>